sharife/goldenthread-v2/site/content/productions/reorient-2019.md

         title: |
           An Echo of Laughter
       - image: /img/archive/2017/11/Sharei-Niku-300x300.jpg
-        subtitle: 'by Niku Sharei, directed by Lisa Marie Rollins'
+        subtitle: by Niku Sharei, directed by Lisa Marie Rollins
         text: >
           In the not-so-distant future, new immigrant Meetoo must assimilate in her new home nation of Spenglia.
 What is she willing to give up to